Quasirandom Load Balancing: Analysis on the hypercube

 Using \thmref{cubeunimodal}, we know that the sequences $\bP_{0,i}(s)$ and $\bP_{0,j}(s)$ are unimodal in~$s$ and hence we can bound both summands by \lemref{betragkleinerk} (where $\ell=1$) to obtain that

-To bound the last term, we view the random walk as the following process, similar to a balls-and-bins process.
+To bound the last term, we conceptualize the random walk as the following process, similar to a balls-and-bins process.
 In each step $t \in \N$ we choose a coordinate $i \in \{1,\ldots,d\}$ uniformly at random.
-Then with probability~$1/2$ we flip the bit of this coordinate; otherwise we keep it (equivalently, we set the bit to~$1$ with probability~$1/2$ and to zero otherwise).
+Then with probability~$1/2$ we flip the bit of this coordinate; otherwise we leave it unchanged (equivalently, we set the bit to~$1$ with probability~$1/2$ and to zero otherwise).

-Now we partition the random walk's distribution at step~$t$ according to the number of different coordinates chosen (not necessarily flipped) until step~$t$.
+Now we partition the random walk's distribution at step~$t$ according to the number of different coordinates chosen (not necessarily flipped) up to step~$t$.
 Consider $\bP_{0,x}(t)$ for a vertex $x \in \{0,1\}^d$.
 Note that by the symmetry of the hypercube, $\bP_{0,x}(t)$ is the same for all $x \in \{0,1\}^d$ with the same $|x|_1$.
-Hence let us fix a value~$\ell$ with $0 \leq \ell \leq d$ and let us consider $\bP_{0,\ell}(t)$ which is the probability for reaching the vertex, say, $1^{\ell} 0^{d-\ell}$ from $0\equiv0^{d}$ within~$t$ steps.
-Since (i) the $k$ chosen coordinates must contain the $\ell$ ones and (ii) all $k$ chosen coordinates must be set to the correct value, we have
+Hence, let us fix a value~$\ell$ with $0 \leq \ell \leq d$ and let us consider $\bP_{0,\ell}(t)$, which is the probability for visiting the vertex, say, $1^{\ell} 0^{d-\ell}$ from $0\equiv0^{d}$ in round $t$.
+Since (i) the $k$ chosen coordinates must contain the $\ell$ bits which should be one and (ii) all $k$ chosen coordinates must be set to the correct value, we have

 Using this to estimate $\bP_{0,i}(s)$, we can bound \eq{cubefirst} by